coralproject/talk/docs/docs/troubleshooting.md

 This depends greatly on what version of Coral you are using and which authentication strategies you've enabled.
 Some things to check are:

-- If using 4.x.x, review your `plugins.json` and server logs to ensure your auth plugins are enabled and working correctly.
-Check [our auth docs](/talk/integrating/authentication/) for more tips.
 - If using SSO, ensure that your JWT token settings, especially expiry, is being set correctly.
 You can troubleshoot JWT related issues with the [JWT Debugger](https://jwt.io/).
 - See if you can isolate if it's a particular group of users that are experiencing this issue, e.g. mods, admins, subscribers?
 Confirm they have the appropriate permissions to comment.
 - Note if this is a new issue that happened after an upgrade - did you read the [release notes](https://github.com/coralproject/talk/releases) and confirm that any required manual or automatic database migrations run?
-- Confirm that users who are affected have the correct `username.status`.
-If users have status `UNSET`, this is related to a bug with upgrading from 3.x to 4.x that has affected some organizations.
-Read more here about [upgrading from 3.x to 4.x](/talk/migration/3/).
 - If you're still experiencing issues, log a [support ticket](mailto:support@coralproject.net) so we can help diagnose the issue

 If a user has been locked out due to too many failed login attempts: